Tooth Sensitivity: Causes And Prevention

 When you work together with your dental expert, you can simply enjoy your favorite summer treat, and can also get a healthy smile.

-- Using soft-bristled toothbrushes prescribed by your dentist
+- Using soft-bristled toothbrushes prescribed by your nearby dentist in Didsbury

 - Cutting down the intake of acidic foods in your diet